At All Saints’ Primary school we aim to ignite children’s imagination and provide a gift for curious young minds to open time and time again.

 |Read Write Inc. for Reception & Key Stage 1|

-|Encouraging Children to Read from an Early Age|
+|Encouraging Children to Read Books|

 |Encouraging Children to Write|